JulianWDev/MetData/docs/assignments/four.md

 for track in swim_route_gpx.tracks:
     for segment in track.segments:
         for point in segment.points:
-            # find the nearest node in the graph_water for each coordinate
             nearest_node = ox.distance.nearest_nodes(graph_water, point.longitude, point.latitude, return_dist=True)
             if nearest_node[1] < 10:
                 swim_route.append(nearest_node[0])

-# remove duplicates from the swim route
 swim_route_deduplicated = []
 prev_elem = None
 for elem in swim_route: